-The days of hand-written mileage logs are a thing of the past as we move forward to more efficient, time saving automated mileage capture.
-While transitioning from a manual mileage log to an automated process may seem a bit intimidating at first, it is ultimately the best decision for any business operating with a mobile workforce.
-Let’s consider the big picture, and the reasons manual mileage reporting really should be a thing of the past for all mobile workers:
+As we move forward to more efficient, time saving automated mileage capture, hand-written mileage logs are of the past.
+While transitioning to an automated process may seem intimidating at first, it is ultimately the best decision for any business operating with a mobile workforce.
+Let’s consider the big picture, and the reasons manual mileage reporting should be a thing of the past for all mobile workers:

-There never seems to be enough hours in the day as is, but then add the manual process of writing down each stop driven, the associated mileage, and the business purpose.
+There never seems to be enough hours in the day.
+Now add the manual process of writing down each stop driven, the associated mileage, and the business purpose.
 This requires an immense amount of time for both drivers who need to dedicate time in their day to writing down stops and for the managers who review the daily logs.
 Maintaining and reporting day-to-day stops can be frustrating and tedious.
-Whether it takes away time for business or time for pleasure, it is time which can be used for much more productive activities.
+Whether it takes away time for business or pleasure, it’s time that can be used for more productive activities.

 Consider the four IRS requirements: date, mileage, purpose, and the destination must be logged for each stop.
-Noting only odometer readings as opposed to the IRS-required information is considered non-compliant, and most drivers are not aware of this.
-The IRS has taken note of the frequent inaccuracies in manual logs and have been monitoring mileage deductions for potential audits.
+The IRS does not consider only noting odometer readings compliant.
+Most drivers are not aware of this.
+The IRS has noticed frequent inaccuracies in manual logs and monitors mileage deductions for potential audits.

-Unfortunately, drivers often report their mileage at the end of the week as opposed to each day, making it very easy for a stop to be forgotten along the way.
+Unfortunately, drivers often report their mileage at the end of the week as opposed to each day.
+That makes it very easy for a stop to be forgotten along the way.
 Manual mileage logs cannot be considered 100% accurate and an immense amount of pressure falls on your drivers.
 Automated logs alleviate the strain of having to remember to document each stop with a pen and paper, as well as inputting the IRS-required detail fields.